TNanukem/scikit-net/paper/paper.md

 ![`sknet` packages structure.\label{fig:packages}](sknet_packages.png)

 The main structure of the library is represented on \autoref{fig:packages} and is as follows:

 - A `constructor` package responsible for transforming data from different types, such as transforming tabular data or time series data into complex networks representations.

 - A `supervised` package responsible for supervised learning tasks where one has labeled data.

 - A `unsupervised` package responsible for unsupervised learning tasks where one does not have labeled data.

 - A `semi-supervised` package responsible for semi-supervised learning tasks where one have a small set of labeled data.

+- A `utils` package with some auxiliar functions for the other packages.

 As of the version 0.1.0, the following algorithms are implemented:

-- Stochastic Particle Competition (Unsupervised) by @Unsupervised
+- Stochastic Particle Competition (Unsupervised) by @Unsupervised.

-- Heuristic of Ease of Access (Supervised) by @Heuristic
+- Heuristic of Ease of Access (Supervised) by @Heuristic.

-- High Level Data Classification (Supervised) by @HighLevel
+- High Level Data Classification (Supervised) by @HighLevel.

-- Modularity Label Propagation (Semi-Supervised) by @SemiSupervised
+- Modularity Label Propagation (Semi-Supervised) by @SemiSupervised.

-[Also, some auxiliar methods have been implemented on the `utils` package such as the T () and HT () centrality measures that are not available on the NetworkX package.]

  The library was implemented with extensive API documentation and with an user-guide that aims to be a basic introduction to people learning more about the area.